Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 Additional code help - Enigma

-changelog:
+## Changelog

 0.2.0

 - Fixed OVERCRLOCK and DRONES state machines not being networked.
 	- Not sure if this actually changes anything.
 - Fixed SkillDefs not having a ScriptableObject name.
 - Reduced size in the Character Select screen.
+- Temporarily disabled Scepter/King Kombat Arena compatibilities.

 - Passive
 	- No longer affects damage.
 	- Now gives +3 armor per drone.

 	*Wanted a bigger impact per drone.
-Didn't like how the drone passive affecting damage felt.*
+Didn't like how the drone passive affected the amount of swings needed to kill things earlygame.*

 - Base Stats
 	- Base damage increased 12 -> 14